GRC Platform

 LogicGate Risk Cloud

-Core features include Automated Evidence Collection, Spark AI, Workflow Automation, Policy Management, Third-Party Risk Management, Controls Compliance, Reporting & Analytics, Risk Cloud Quantify, Value Realization Tool, No-Code Graph Database, Incident Response & Ticketing.
-Unique capabilities: Spark AI included at no additional cost across all applications, Value Realization tool for quantifying program financial impact, 30+ pre-built applications covering distinct GRC use cases, In-house GRC expert implementation team, Open FAIR model integration for risk quantification.
+Core features include Automated Evidence Collection, Spark AI, Policy Management, Workflow Automation, Third-Party Risk Management, Controls Management, Real-Time Reporting & Analytics, Risk Cloud Quantify, Value Realization Tool, Centralized Evidence Repository, No-Code Graph Database.
+Unique capabilities: Spark AI embedded across all applications at no additional cost, Value Realization tool for quantifying program ROI, Risk Cloud Quantify for financial risk modeling using Open FAIR, 30+ pre-built applications covering distinct GRC use cases, In-house GRC expert implementation team, Flexible pricing model based on applications and power users only.

 Editorial review